DwaipayanDeb/Python_tutorial/README.md

 **(Version: 0.1)**
 --.
 ***The following course gives a hands-on training on basic Python language particularly for the Python enthusiasts as well as the Undergraduate (UG) physics students.
-The whole course is designed for Self-Study using a set of JUPYTER WORKSHEET.
+The whole course is designed for Self-Study using a set of 'Jupyter Worksheet'.
 For maximum benefit, it should be studied following the sequence given below.***
 ---
 ## Lectures:-
 **Lecture-1: File: lecture_motivation.pdf**